Western Michigan vs. Kent State NCAA Football Odds, Plays and Insights | October 16, 2021

 Kent State Stats and Trends

-- The Golden Flashes have yet to cover the spread this season when underdogs by 7 points or more in three chances.
+- The Golden Flashes have yet to cover the spread this year when underdogs by 7 points or more in three chances.

-- Kent State's games this year have eclipsed the over/under one time in six opportunities (16.7%).

-- Kent State is 2-1 against the spread and 3-0 overall when the team scores more than 25.5 points.
+- When Kent State scores more than 25.5 points, it is 2-1 against the spread and 3-0 overall.

-- Kent State is 2-3 against the spread and 3-2 overall when the team picks up more than 312.3 yards.
+- When Kent State churns out over 312.3 yards, the team is 2-3 against the spread and 3-2 overall.

-- The Golden Flashes have four giveaways this season, while the Broncos have eight takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.